Auspicious Incident: Mutiny

-When Mahmud II began forming a new army and hiring European gunners, the Janissaries mutinied and fought on the streets of the Ottoman capital, but the militarily superior Sipahis charged and forced them back into their barracks.
-Turkish historians claim that the counter-Janissary force, which was great in numbers, included the local residents who had hated the Janissaries for years.

 Historians suggest that Mahmud II purposely incited the revolt and have described it as the sultan's "coup against the Janissaries".
-The sultan informed them that he was forming a new army, the Sekban-ı Cedit, organized and trained along modern European lines (and that the new army would be Turkish-dominated).
+The sultan informed them that he was forming a new army, the Sekban-ı Cedit, organized and trained along modern European lines, and that the new army would be Turkish-dominated.
 The Janissaries saw their institution as crucial to the well-being of the Ottoman Empire, especially to Rumelia, and had previously decided they would never allow its dissolution.
-Thus, as predicted, they mutinied, advancing on the sultan's palace.
-Mahmud II then brought out the Holy Banner of the Prophet Muhammad from inside the Sacred Trust, intending all true believers to gather beneath it and thus bolster opposition to the Janissaries.
+Thus, as predicted, they mutinied and began to march towards the Topkapı Palace.

+Mahmud II then brought out the Holy Banner of the Islamic prophet Muhammad from inside the Sacred Trust, intending all true believers to gather beneath it and thus bolster opposition to the Janissaries.
+Turkish historians claim that the counter-Janissary force, which was great in numbers, included the local residents who had hated the Janissaries for years.

 In the ensuing fight the Janissary barracks were set ablaze by artillery fire, resulting in 4,000 Janissary deaths; more were killed in the heavy fighting on the streets of Constantinople (the capital of the Ottoman Empire and the center of the Janissary order).
 The survivors either fled or were imprisoned, their possessions confiscated by the Sultan.
 By the end of 1826 the captured Janissaries, constituting the remainder of the force, were put to death by decapitation in the Thessaloniki fort that soon came to be called the "Blood Tower" (but which has been known since 1912 as the White Tower).
-Roughly 100 other Janissaries fled to the Cistern of Philoxenos where many drowned.
+Roughly 100 other Janissaries fled to the Cistern of Philoxenos, where many drowned as they tried to cross.